BLCM/bl3mods/Apocalyptech/README.md

   weapons except for Starkiller, Atomizers, and Melters, whose mechanism I haven't figured out how to tweak yet.
 Pistols and SMGs get a 50% improvement, shotguns get 60%, and snipers will all be instant-fire.
-- `guaranteed_ghosts.txt` - All enemies should be ghosts.
-Extracted from an official GBX hotfix deployed on Oct 31, 2019.
+- `guaranteed_ghosts.txt` - All enemies should be ghosts, and all "haunted" Urns and skull boxes in the Heck Hole will spawn a ghost.
+Extracted from an official GBX hotfix deployed on Oct 31, 2019 and then extented a bit.
   Requires that the Bloody Harvest event be active, presumably.
-(Untested, but should be fine.)

 ## OP Gear Mods